-The Western Governors’ National Forest and Rangeland Management Initiative of Montana Governor Steve Bullock creates a mechanism for states and land managers to share best practices and policy options for forest and rangeland management.
-The work of the initiative developed 48 legislative and regulatory recommendations; in the following year 6 of the 18 legislative recommendations were enacted into law in addition to a solution for ‘fire-borrowing.’
+The Western Governors’ National Forest and Rangeland Management Initiative of Montana Governor Steve Bullock, launched in 2016, created a mechanism for states and land managers to share best practices and policy options for forest and rangeland management.
+The first-year’s work of the initiative developed 48 legislative and regulatory recommendations; in the following year 6 of the 18 legislative recommendations were enacted into law in addition to a solution for ‘fire-borrowing.’

 This workshop of the Chairman's Initiative was hosted by Oregon Gov. Kate Brown on Jan.
 23-24, 2017, in Bend, Ore.
 Governor Brown, in her keynote, said "we accomplish more working together.”
 U.S. Forest Service Deputy Chief Leslie Weldon also delivered a keynote.
 Roundtable discussions examined how to get the most out of collaboration and ways to support and diversify rural economies.